psgonza/bynario_posts/2016-08-05-running-telegram-cli-in-cygwin.markdown

 11 LINK_FLAGS=${LDFLAGS} ${LOCAL_LDFLAGS}
 ```

-One of the two changes in `loop.c` went though, and I tried to fix the faulty one, but nothing worked, so I guess it is no longer neccessary...
+Since `loop.c` was partially patched already, I tried to manually fix `Hunk #1`, but nothing worked, so I guess it is no longer neccessary...

-I managed to generate the binaries after these changes...
+I managed to generate the binary file after patching `Makefile`...
 But it still refused to work.

 ** 2) Error assertion "0" failed: file "tgl/mtproto-utils.c", line 101, function: BN2ull **